FelipeFerreiraDev/FelipeFerreiraDev/readme.md

 - [Website](https://felipeferreiradev.github.io/personal-website-v2/) 💻 - Meu site pessoal.

 My name is Felipe Ferreira, I'm from Brazil.
-I have been studying programming since 2017 and am currently a PIBITI scholarship holder at the State University of Northern Paraná (UENP).
+I have been studying programming since 2017 and am currently a PIBITI scholarship holder at the Universidade Estadual do Norte do Paraná (UENP).
 I am passionate about programming mainly for web and mobile development.

 In my free time I like to train jiu-jitsu, watch movies, series and talk with my friends about different subjects.
 Of course, codes are also part of that.